 A few things in this report are flagged for follow-up before they’re reported as fact.
 The PACER docket for State of Arizona v.
 Mullin was not retrieved in the research window for this piece.
 The complaint pleadings, including the specific INA theory and the exact NEPA prayer-for-relief, should be pulled directly from the docket before any in-quotes reporting on them.

-The exact pound-quantities of chlorine, hydrofluoric acid, and fluorine on file in Rinchem’s EPA RMP, and the modeled worst-case-release downwind hazard distance, were not pulled from the EPA eRMP public reading room within the budget.
-Those numbers are the kind of detail that makes the chemical-zone hook concrete in court filings and in subsequent reporting.
+The exact regulated substances and pound-quantities on file in Rinchem’s EPA RMP, and the modeled worst-case-release downwind hazard distance, were not pulled from the EPA eRMP public reading room within the budget.
+Those numbers are the kind of detail that makes the chemical-zone concern concrete in court filings and in subsequent reporting.

 For each of these items, the dossier path is documented in the underlying research.
 For each, the public source of truth exists and is retrievable.